Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra: Introduction and statement of main results

 \item if $B=\bigcup_{k=1}^\infty B^{(k)}$ is a countable disjoint union of Borel rectangles $B^{(k)}$, then

 \item for a general Borel subset $B$ of $\Cpx^{(n)}$,

 \end{enumerate} \end{thm}

 We will call $\nu_T$ the {\em joint Brown measure} and the projections $P(T:B)$ the {\em joint Haagerup--Schultz projections} of the tuple $T=(T_1,\ldots,T_n)$.
-Note the subtle notational difference, which we adopt in this paper: $P(T,B)$ is the Haagerup-Schultz subspace when $T$ is a single operator and $B$ is a Borel subset of $\Cpx$, while $P(T:B)$ is the joint Haagerup--Schultz subspace when $T=(T_1,\ldots,T_n)$ is an $n$-tuple of commuting operators and $B$ is a Borel subset of $\Cpx^n$.
+Note the subtle notational difference, which we adopt in this paper: $P(T,B)$ is the Haagerup-Schultz projection when $T$ is a single operator and $B$ is a Borel subset of $\Cpx$, while $P(T:B)$ is the joint Haagerup--Schultz projection when $T=(T_1,\ldots,T_n)$ is an $n$-tuple of commuting operators and $B$ is a Borel subset of $\Cpx^n$.

 It is clear from the above that the marginal distributions of $\nu_T$ are the Brown measures $\nu_{T_j}$ of the individual operators.
 Schultz also proved (Theorem~6.6 of~\cite{S06}) that $\nu_T$ is characterized by the equality